Ten years later…

 “Whatever,” Jiro mumbled, making himself comfortable on the sofa.

-“I’ll show you to your room,” Calvin said before Jiro could make anymore smart comments.
+“I’ll show you to your room,” Calvin said before Jiro could make any more smart-aleck comments.

 Joanne nodded, following Calvin down the hallway to the left of the living room.
 Chun followed behind, still wheeling Joanne’s luggage along.